luapower/luapower-all/ui.md

 layouts and viceversa, wrapping layouts must implement `sync_layout()` too and likewise, non-wrapping layouts must implement `sync_layout_x()` and `sync_layout_y()`.

+### Freeing order

+When a layer is freed, it is first unfocused, then its children are removed recursively depth-first, from the topmost to the bottommost, then the layer is removed from its parent.

 ## Extending the core engine